cipher-attack/Telegram-X/README.md

 * `x86`: **x86** build
 * `universal`: universal build that includes native bundles for all platforms.

+### Automated Builds (GitHub Actions)

+This repository includes a GitHub Actions workflow to build and sign APKs automatically.
+To use this setup, configure the following secrets in your repository settings:
+* `KEYSTORE_BASE64`: The base64-encoded keystore file
+* `BOT_TOKEN`: Telegram bot token for APK delivery
+* `TG_ID`: Telegram chat or channel ID

 ### Quick setup for development

-If you are developing a [contribution](https://github.com/TGX-Android/Telegram-X/blob/main/docs/PULL_REQUEST_TEMPLATE.md) to the project, you may follow the simpler building steps:
+If you are developing a contribution to the project, you may follow the simpler building steps:

-1. `$ git clone --recursive https://github.com/TGX-Android/Telegram-X tgx`
+1. `$ git clone --recursive https://github.com/cipher-attack/telegram-x tgx`
 2. `$ cd tgx`
 3. [Obtain Telegram API credentials](https://core.telegram.org/api/obtaining_api_id)
 4. Create `local.properties` file in the root project folder using any text editor:<br/><pre># Location where you have Android SDK installed